 Note: Never apply oils directly to the eyes or ear canals.
 Avoid exposing area of application to sunlight for 12 hours after using citrus oils topically.
 Always refer to the company’s website for other precautions of essential oils.

 Note: Use caution when using oils on infants or children.
 These doses should be drastically cut back.
 Refer to the company’s website for children and infant’s dosage amounts.

 - Aromatic: Essential oils can be used through aromatherapy.
 Techniques for this method is direct inhalation (breathing in the aroma through the nose), diffusing (evaporating essential oils into the air through the use of a diffuser), and spray bottle (mixing oils with water or alcohol and sprayed into the air).
 Avoid the direct inhalation technique with infants and children.

 - Topical: Essential oils are fat-soluble and can be applied directly to the skin because their compounds can be readily absorbed and enter the bloodstream (this is another reason why the quality of oils is important).
 Applying topical can be through the feet, massaging, bath, or moist cloth compress.
-Caution: Some essential oils require a carrier oil (such as coconut oil) when applied to the skin for dilution in order to avoid evaporation or irritation of the skin.
-Check the labeling on the bottle for information or the company’s website.

 - Internal: Some essential oils can be ingested because they are fat-soluble and readily delivered to the organs of the body.
 Various techniques of internally ingesting are under the tongue, in a gelatin cap, vegetable capsule, in a tea, in food, or in water.
 Other techniques can be vaginal insertion, rectal insertion, or suppositories.
 Caution: Some oils are not safe to ingest such as cypress or pine.
 Check the labeling on the bottle or the company’s website.